-A large size water-repellent Furoshiki made of high technology water repellent cloth with a beautiful hummingbird pattern.
+A large size water-repellent Furoshiki made of high technology water repellent cloth with a beautiful large flowered peony.

 It will protect your bags and luggage from sudden rain, and also can be used as a picnic blanket or table cloth.

 The size allows you to wrap a large bag.

 When the water-repellent effect weakens, simply apply an iron (medium temperature).
 The water repellent effect will return.

 【The story of the Peony Orange】

 The pattern is designed by French designer, Adeline Klam.
 Adeline Klam was fascinated by Japanese Washi, and she produced Yuzen paper by arranging Japanese traditional patterns into modern designs with her extraordinary colour sense.
 She also produced and suggest handmade kits and interior objects using Washi.

 In this Furoshiki pattern, Japanese traditional motifs are combined with unique colour contrasts so that you can enjoy the beauty just by wrapping it.